City of Campbelltown (New South Wales)

 The City of Campbelltown is a local government area in the Macarthur region of south-western Sydney, in New South Wales, Australia.
 The area is located about 55 km south west of the Sydney central business district and comprises 312 km2.

-The Mayor of the City of Campbelltown is Cr.
-George Greiss, a member of the Liberal Party.
+The mayor of the City of Campbelltown is Cr.
+Darcy Lound, a member of the Labor Party.

-Suburbs
+Suburbs in the local government area

 Suburbs in the City of Campbelltown are: